api-platform/docs/core/filters.md

 instance used to retrieve data from the database and to execute [complex operations on data](https://docs.mongodb.com/manual/aggregation/).
 They are only applied to collections.
 If you want to deal with the aggregation pipeline generated to retrieve items, [extensions](extensions.md) are the way to go.

-A Doctrine MongoDB ODM filter is basically a class implementing the `ApiPlatform\Core\Bridge\Doctrine\MongoDbOdm\Filter\FilterInterface`.
+A Doctrine MongoDB ODM filter is basically a class implementing the `ApiPlatform\Doctrine\Odm\Filter\FilterInterface`.
-API Platform includes a convenient abstract class implementing this interface and providing utility methods: `ApiPlatform\Core\Bridge\Doctrine\MongoDbOdm\Filter\AbstractFilter`.
+API Platform includes a convenient abstract class implementing this interface and providing utility methods: `ApiPlatform\Doctrine\Odm\Filter\AbstractFilter`.

 ### Creating Custom Elasticsearch Filters